 Co-PI: Manpreet Katari (NYU Biology, Center for Genomics & Systems Biology)

-Senior Personnel: Rob Martienssen (CSHL) ; Stephen Moose (U. Illinois).
+Senior Personnel: Rob Martienssen (CSHL) ; Stephen Moose (U. Illinois); Kranthi ....

 2. Intellectual merit of the proposed activity: Plant biologists in the Next-Gen sequencing era face a challenge: sequencing is relatively easy, but doing experiments on newly sequenced or emerging crop species is costly in time and money.
 For this reason, it would be useful (i) to infer networks on poorly studied species based on well-studied species and (ii) to identify candidate genes inferred from multi-species networks for experimentation.
 Because there could be many possible uses of networks on multiple species, it would also be useful (iii) to provide a platform to construct single or multi-species multi-networks by inference, on-the-fly, by exploiting all the plant genome data that is currently available.
 To achieve these goals, we divide the work into three aims

 Aim 1: Development of InferNet.
-InferNET is a machine-learning approach that will infer regulatory networks in a data-poor target species (whether crop or non-crop), based on learning a set of rules from several data-rich species, including crops and/or models.
-This machine learning approach can be used to mine data-rich species to enhance positive predictions across crops and other species.
+InferNET is a machine-learning approach that will infer networks in a data-poor target species (whether crop or non-crop) based on learning a set of rules from several data-rich species, including crops and/or models.
+This machine learning approach can be used to mine data-rich species to perform predictions on crops and other species.

 Aim 2: Development of a trait-network-gene discovery pipeline.
 We propose to create “weighted” gene networks, built on conserved co-expression data from multiple crop species, to inform discoveries of genes central to a particular trait of interest.
-Target genes will be manipulated either initially using a medium through-put transient assay system called “Network Walking” in Arabidopsis, as a pipeline to whole plant studies (e.g. knock-outs and knock-ins).
-To validate the “translatability” of this approach, we will prioritize genes from Arabidopsis tests, for validation in Maize as proof-of-principle using the traits “Seed Development” and “Nitrogen-Use” as case studies of agronomic interest.
+Target genes will be manipulated initially using a medium through-put transient assay system called “Network Walking” in Arabidopsis, then in whole plant studies (e.g. knock-outs and knock-ins).
+Finally, we will prioritize genes from Arabidopsis tests for validation in Maize as proof-of-translatability using the traits “Seed Development” and “Nitrogen-Use” as case studies of agronomic interest.

-Aim 3: Development of “X-Net”.
-The “X-Net” platform will enable users to construct either experimentally derived or inferred (i) species-specific networks consisting of multiple edge types and (ii) cross-species “weighted” networks for any set of species of interest, embodying approaches developed and validated in Aims 1 & 2.
+Aim 3: Development of “X-Net Builder”.
+The “X-Net” builder platform will enable users to construct either experimentally derived or inferred (i) species-specific networks consisting of multiple edge types and (ii) cross-species “weighted” networks for any set of species of interest, using approaches from Aims 1 & 2.
 X-Net will enable researchers to synthesize knowledge within and across species of interest to identify network modules for hypothesis derivation and testing.

 3.Broader impacts of the proposed research :